synic/blog/articles/2024-10-13_iphone-16pro-camera-crash.md

 It's a little annoying because you need to set up everything again, but it seems to fix the camera crash.
 For me, this was worth it.
 Maybe it'll be worth it for you too?

+### UPDATE: October 15, 2024

+This seems to fix all of the issues I was having with the iPhone 16 Pro, including intermitten performance, battery drain, and overheating (it stands to reason they are all related, but who knows)